-Most likely you’ve experienced a sudden strange sensation of falling when going to sleep, which rudely awakens you.
-In reality it is not a dream of falling, which happens in deep sleep, but an instant physical sensation that wakes us and is accompanied by a hallucination, not a dream.
+Most likely, you have experienced a sudden strange falling sensation when going to sleep, which rudely awakens you.
+In reality, it is not a dream of falling, which happens in deep sleep, but an instant physical sensation that wakes us and is accompanied by a hallucination, not a dream.

 1. The signal moved in the wrong direction

 A research group noticed that the signal from the reticular formation switches in some people.
 Rather than suppressing the contraction of the muscles, it enhances their response to almost any stimulus.

 As we have said, in science, it is termed hypnic jerk or hypnic myoclonia.
 When people experience it, the sudden change of the body position without direct support under the arms or legs can make a person believe that the experienced feeling was caused by a fall.

 2. The body is relaxed, while the brain is still working

 Other scientists consider that the falling sensation comes from the very process of relaxation, especially if the person is concerned and cannot get comfortable.
 As soon as the muscles relax during sleep, the brain remains awake, watching the situation.
 The flaccidity of the muscles is interpreted by the brain as a feeling of falling, which makes it try to wake the person.

 Contrary to what many people think, hallucinations are not something out of the ordinary, and many of us in one way or another have experienced them.
 Hallucination is just an experience in which the brain incorrectly interprets some group stimuli.